cslasher/nomad_latte-etl/README.md

 #### Configurations

-Set up (or use .env) for the follow environment variables:
+Set up (or use .env) for the following environment variables:

 ```
 FIREBASE_API_KEY